Classical Athens-Guided tour

 Acropolis, Acropolis museum, ancient Agora

-Masterpieces of the Athenian art and monumental architecture as well as the framework within which they created.
-Tour begins with the temples of the Acropolis, the Parthenon, the Erechtheion, the temple of Athena Nike.
+You will get to see the masterpieces of the Athenian art and monumental architecture, as well as the framework within which they created.
+The tour begins with the temples of the Acropolis, the Parthenon, the Erechtheion, and the temple of Athena Nike.

 Tour of Athens focuses on the classical period, that is, on the 5th and 4th centuries BC.
-During the aforementioned centuries a ‘cosmogony’ took place in Athens.
-Which is the result of the slow social, economical and political changes of the Archaic period (6th – 7th centuries BC).
-Democracy, despite its limitations, provided the ideal context for the Athenians to achieve a creative outburst in art.
-Philosophy and in every aspect of intellectual and social life.
+During the aforementioned centuries, a ‘cosmogony’ took place in Athens.
+It is the result of the slow social, economical and political changes of the Archaic period (6th – 7th centuries BC).
+Democracy, despite its limitations, provided the ideal context for the Athenians to achieve a creative outburst in art, philosophy, and every aspect of intellectual and social life.

 Besides their artistic value, these monuments constitute a fine expression of the power of the Athenian democracy